Frequently Asked Questions

 January 1st 2017, the minimum wage is $10.10 per hour.
 For

 minors working in agriculture or government, it is 85% of minimum wage, and

 for minors working in other industries, it is 85% for the first 200 hours.

 This is covered in

 of the CT State Statutes.

-(PDF, 15KB).
-IMPORTANT NOTE: All state and federal taxes are required
+IMPORTANT NOTE: All state and federal taxes are

-to be paid based on the higher amount (gross wages).
+required to be paid based on at least the $10.10 minimum wage (gross wages).